-Bridget Chappell is a sound artist and activist based in Narrm (Melbourne), Australia.
+Bridget Chappell is an artist working with sound, based in Birraranga (Melbourne), Australia.

-Bridget founded and coordinates Sound School, a Melbourne community music school aimed at upskilling and celebrating electronic musicians on the margins.
-The School has become both an exciting hub for emerging creatives and an inclusive alternative to mainstream music education.
-Her workshops create a fun and healing space for people to lean in to electronic music.
-She received the 2017 Music Victoria Best Experimental/Avante Garde Award for her work with Sound School.
+I founded and coordinate Sound School, a Melbourne music school aimed at upskilling and celebrating electronic musicians on the margins.
+The School has become both a busy hub for emerging creatives and an inclusive alternative to mainstream music education.
+My workshops create a fun and healing space for people to lean in to electronic music.
+I received the 2017 Music Victoria Best Experimental/Avante Garde Award for my work with Sound School.

-As a cellist she pursues a classical and experimental practice.
-She studies cello at the Melbourne Conservatorium of Music, teaches privately, and collaborates widely.
-She is founder of the Melbourne Squat Orchestra, a scrappy classical ensemble performing in acoustically interesting found spaces.
+As a cellist I was trained at the Melbourne Conservatorium of Music, and pursue a classical and experimental practice, with a vinyl release forthcoming through the City of Melbourne.
+I teach privately, and collaborate widely.
+I am founder of the Melbourne Squat Orchestra, a scrappy classical ensemble performing in acoustically interesting found spaces.

 This site was made on the unceded lands of the Wurundjeri people of the Kulin nations, and the Ngai Tahu people of Aotearoa.
 I pay my respects to elders past, present, and future, and acknowledge the sovereignty was never ceded.